bell-boy/bell-boy.github.io/_posts/2026-04-03-fnos-vs-unets-a-comparision.md

 This raises the question: how do FNOs compare to U-Nets on image to image tasks like semantic segmentation?

 In this post, I try to explore this question by comparing FNO and U-Net performance on the [Cityscapes](https://huggingface.co/datasets/tanganke/cityscapes) semantic segmentation dataset.
-We'll go over FNOs, the dataset we're using, and run a small experiement to see how the two models perform on this task.
+We'll go over FNOs, the dataset we're using, and run some small experiements to compare the two models on this task.
 I've written this post assuming that the reader has some familiarity with Convolutional Neural Networks and U-Nets, but is new to FNOs.

-You can recreate the experiment in this post by following along with the accompanying [notebook](https://colab.research.google.com/drive/1TLfvFH6_nG3WNUh7UZB0CUE9E_kuKYnb?usp=sharing).
+You can recreate the experiments in this post by following along with the accompanying [notebook](https://colab.research.google.com/drive/1TLfvFH6_nG3WNUh7UZB0CUE9E_kuKYnb?usp=sharing).

 # FNOs